Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/optimization/publishing-optimization.md

 Each item with a layout published to Edge will store the IDs of all datasources within its layout and any datasources in partial designs used in that layout.
 This ensures that any change to a datasource necessitates the regeneration and republishing of the layout utilizing that datasource.
 Consequently, when a modified datasource is published, the associated page item will also be republished.

 ### Item and its clone item dependency
 When a cloned item is published, it stores the ID of its original item.
-In Sitecore, any changes made to the original item's content will also be reflected in the clone item.
+In SitecoreAI, any changes made to the original item's content will also be reflected in the clone item.
 Therefore, when the original item is modified and published, the clone item must also be republished.

 ### Item and its link fields’ selected items dependency
 When item with specific line type and list type fields is published, the IDs of items referenced by those fields will be stored as dependencies in Edge.
 This is important because referenced items may be displayed in the main item layout.
 Any changes to these referenced items necessitate republishing the main item.